 Key Differences at a Glance

 While both platforms automate ad transactions, several specific differences separate DSPs from SSPs in how they are configured, priced, and evaluated.
+Understanding these distinctions helps teams choose the right platform for their role in the ecosystem.

 DSP vs SSP for Web3 Advertisers and Publishers

 For Web3 projects, the DSP vs SSP distinction has a direct operational consequence.
 Teams running paid acquisition campaigns need DSP access.
 Crypto protocols and token launch teams are, by definition, on the demand side.
-They need a DSP to reach specific audiences, manage bids, control spend, and optimize toward performance outcomes.
+Specifically, they need a DSP to reach specific audiences, manage bids, control spend, and optimize toward performance outcomes.

 However, mainstream DSPs impose strict category restrictions on crypto advertising.
-DeFi protocols, token launches, and NFT projects face automatic rejections on most general-market DSPs, regardless of their compliance status.
+DeFi protocols, token launches, and NFT projects face automatic rejections on most general-market DSPs, regardless of compliance status.
 According to the ANA’s 2024 Programmatic Transparency Benchmark Study via Epom, 43.9 cents of every $1,000 entering a DSP now reaches consumers, up 7.9 percentage points year over year.
-That figure means nothing if the campaign is rejected before it can run.
+However, that figure means nothing if the campaign is rejected before it can run.

 DSP vs SSP Explained: What to Look for in Each